 The Wheel depicts mutual relations found in between opposing emotions.
 Combinations of emotions that arise when emotions are mixed together are found in between the basic emotions.
 As a result, all emotions are in mutual contact with one another.

 The eight emotions form the basis for all other human emotions.
 The eight primary emotions are entered into a grid opposite one another.
 After all eight emotions are connected to one another, a Wheel is created (hence the name of this model).
 The Wheel of Emotions has been constructed such that every emotion has its own colour.
 As the intensity of the emotion increases (towards the centre of the Wheel), so does the indicator colour.
 Both the emotion and the color decrease towards the outer edge.
 There are also secondary emotions that are presented as combinations of the primary emotions.

 Emotion Wheel Dimensions

-The Wheel of Emotions can be displayed in both two and three dimension.
+The Emotion Wheel can be displayed in both two and three dimension.
 In the flat, two-dimensional Wheel, there are eight segments, in which the primary emotion dimensions are located: anger, anticipation, joy, trust, fear, surprise, sadness and disgust.
-Each segment has an opposing emotion, and also has its own colour within the Wheel of Emotions.
+Each segment has an opposing emotion, and also has its own colour within the Emotion Wheel.
 The emotions without colours represent mixtures of two primary emotions.
 For example, Anticipation and Joy are combined to create Optimism.

-Robert Plutchik’s Emotion Wheel theory is rooted in ten basic theoretical assumptions that can be found below:
+Robert Plutchik’s Wheel of Emotions theory is rooted in ten basic theoretical assumptions that can be found below:

 1: Animal & human